Defined Benefits Plan

 Denis Doulgeropoulos

-Denis Doulgeropoulos, the visionary founder of Omega Investments, brings over three decades of global leadership experience to the forefront, shaping the company into a stalwart partner for businesses seeking financial fortification.
+Denis Doulgeropoulos, the visionary founder of Omega Investments, brings over three decades of global leadership experience to the forefront, shaping the Premium Finance Company into a stalwart partner for businesses seeking financial fortification.
 His expertise is deeply rooted in keyman insurance, buy-sell agreements, premium financing, and deferred compensation solutions.
+And he is an excellent retirement financial advisor.

 Testimonials